 2. Integrate threat intelligence

-Integrating real-time threat intelligence monitoring and analysis within the SOC enables the team to proactively identify potential threats before they can impact the organization.
+Integrating real-time threat intelligence monitoring and analysis within the security operations center enables the team to proactively identify potential threats before they can impact the organization.
 Additionally, data gathered from intelligence tools can be analyzed to detect potential vulnerabilities or undetected threats proactively.

-Build threat intelligence feeds into the security information event management (SIEM) tool that align with defined security strategies and train analysts to interpret and act on this intelligence on a continuous basis.
+Build threat intelligence feeds into the SIEM tool that align with defined security strategies and train analysts to interpret and act on this intelligence on a continuous basis.
 Integrating these feeds into SIEM tools can also enhance detection capabilities.

 3. Embrace automation and AI-driven analysis

-Automation can improve response times, reduce alert fatigue, and allow SOC staff to focus on complex issues rather than repetitive and manual tasks.
+Automation can improve response times, reduce alert fatigue, and allow security operations center staff to focus on complex issues rather than repetitive and manual tasks.

 Implementing automation for low-level alerts and repetitive workflows enhances efficiency, allowing the team to focus on critical threats.
 For example, automated playbooks can manage basic threat triage, while AI-driven analysis prioritizes high-risk alerts for real-time action.
 Continuous updates to playbooks, incorporating insights from past incidents, should be an integral part of the process to improve response effectiveness over time.